-- 1. Prearranged at the rate of one and one-half times the straight time rate of pay.
-Prearranged work shall mean that the employee was notified of the work prior to the end of the preceding regular workday.
-All other work shall be considered "non-prearranged" or "emergency" work. - 2.
-All other overtime at the rate of two times the straight time rate of pay.
-The time worked in excess of 12 consecutive hours and continuing until the employee is dismissed from such work shall be paid at the rate of two times the employee's straight time rate of pay.
-Any time worked on a holiday will be paid at two times the employee's rate of pay. - 3.2.
-The City may change the hours of work as stated in 25.1 after consultation with the employees and the employee organization involved, provided however that no change or alteration of hours or schedules will be made for the sole purpose of avoiding the payment of overtime. - 3.3.
-Employees who are required to report for work on their non-work days, or holidays, shall be compensated at the overtime rate for actual hours worked, but in no event shall they be paid for less than two hours. - 3.4.
-Any employee reporting for prearranged work wholly outside of his/her regular hours on a regular work day shall be compensated at the overtime rate for actual time worked, but in no event shall he/she be paid for less than two hours. - 3.5.
-Any employee refusing to work on a holiday after having received forty-eight hours of such work scheduling, and having failed to secure a replacement with management approval, shall not be compensated for that holiday. - 3.6.
-Overtime shall be distributed as equally as possible among those employees in the same classification who voluntarily sign the biweekly overtime call-out list.
+All overtime, pre-arranged and emergency, will be paid at the rate of two times the straight time rate of pay.
+Any time worked on a holiday will be paid at two times the employee's straight rate of pay.

+- 3.2 The City may change the hours of work as stated in 26.1 after consultation with the employees and the employee organization involved, provided however that no change or alteration of hours or schedules will be made for the sole purpose of avoiding the payment of overtime. - 3.3 Employees who are required to report for work on their non-work days, or holidays, shall be compensated at the overtime rate for actual hours worked, but in no event shall they be paid for less than two hours. - 3.4 Any employee reporting for prearranged work wholly outside of his/her regular hours on a regular work day shall be compensated at the overtime rate for actual time worked, but in no event shall he/she be paid for less than two hours. - 3.5 Any employee refusing to work on a holiday after having received forty-eight hours of such work scheduling, and having failed to secure a replacement with management approval, shall not be compensated for that holiday. - 3.6 Overtime shall be distributed as equally as possible among those employees in the same classification who voluntarily sign the biweekly overtime call-out list.
 The City reserves the right for emergency call-out work to first call employees on the list who meet a 30-minute response time requirement.
 The City retains the right to call any qualified City employee to fill in crews after the overtime list is exhausted.
 No employee shall be required to trade time for the purpose of avoiding payment of overtime.